Gesias Cavalcante: World Series of Fighting

 In his third fight for the promotion, Cavalcante took on Strikeforce and 14 time UFC veteran Tyson Griffin at WSOF 4.
 After a back and forth fight, early in the third round Cavalcante took down an exhausted Griffin and proceeded to land a barrage of undefended punches from the back mount thus winning the fight via TKO.

-Cavalcante was scheduled to rematch Justin Gaethje for the inaugural WSOF Lightweight Championship at WSOF 8 on January 18, 2014 in Hollywood, Florida but pulled out due to an undisclosed injury.
+Cavalcante was scheduled to rematch Justin Gaethje for the inaugural WSOF Lightweight Championship at WSOF 8 on January 18, 2014, in Hollywood, Florida, but pulled out due to an undisclosed injury.

-Cavalcante faced Melvin Guillard on July 5, 2014 at WSOF 11.
+Cavalcante faced Melvin Guillard on July 5, 2014, at WSOF 11.
 He lost the fight via TKO in the second round.

-Hawn came out of retirement to face Rick Hawn on October 21, 2022 at Combat FC 2.
+Hawn came out of retirement to face Rick Hawn on October 21, 2022, at Combat FC 2.
 He won the bout via guillotine choke in the second round.

+Grappling career

+Cavalcante competed at the IBJJF Miami Open on April 29 and 30, 2023 where he won a silver medal in the absolute division.

+He competed against Leonardo Silva in a superfight at Blue Collar FC: American Dream Conference on September 1, 2023 and won the match by submission.

+Cavalcante competed at the IBJJF Miami Fall Open on November 5, 2023, winning a gold medal in the master 2 middleweight division.

+Cavalcante competed against Gregor Gracie at Pit Submission Series 3 on March 23, 2024.
+He lost the match by submission.
+He then won a bronze medal in the no gi middleweight division of the IBJJF Fort Lauderdale Open 2024 on October 20th, 2024.

+Cavalcante competed against Piter Frank in the co-main event of ADXC 7 on November 17, 2024.
+He won the match by decision.

+Cavalcante faced Jake O’Driscoll at Who’s Number One 29 on July 25, 2025.
+He won the match by submission with a heel hook.